 Click Here for tab for Pictures of You by The Cure

 This song has a unique set of elements that create that signature Cure sound, while still presenting a contemplative and nostalgic feeling through their music.
-The song was originally written after a fire had broken out in singer Robert Smith’s home, and as he went through the remains of the fire he found a picture of his wife, Mary.
-It was also voted as one of the greatest songs of all time by Rolling Stones magazine, reaching the number 283 spot.
+The song was originally written after a fire had broken out in singer Robert Smith’s home.
+As he went through the remains of the fire, he found a picture of his wife, Mary.
+It was also voted One of the Greatest Songs of All Time by Rolling Stones magazine, reaching the number 283 spot.

 Romeo and Juliet by Dire Straits